KosmicCO/BFCPU/README.md

 ### List of In-Development Units

- - NCurses interactive virtual machine
- - Memory structure
- - Window to view memory
+ - Keyboard and Terminal peripherals

 ### List of In-Progress Unit Testing

+ - NCurses interactive virtual machine (testing ui for ease of use)

 ### List of finished Unit Testing